Last updated on November 6th, 2019 at 01:52 am

 Do piles of crumpled wrapping paper make you cringe?

 Do you pity the poor spruce that was sacrificed for the seasonal celebration?
-As a famous frog once said, “It’s not easy being green.”
+A famous frog once said, “It’s not easy being green.”

 During the holiday season, truer words were never spoken.
-With heightened Eco-consciousness, it’s hard not to be a scrooge as endless plastic bags and cardboard boxes fly through the doors of local stores.
-If you’re struggling with holiday wastefulness and dream of living a more sustainable dream life, here are a few suggestions on how to go green without going overboard.
+With heightened Eco-consciousness, it’s hard not to be a Scrooge as endless plastic bags and cardboard boxes fly through the doors of local stores.
+If you’re struggling with holiday wastefulness and dream of living a more sustainable dream life, here are a few suggestions on going green without going overboard.

 1. No Paper Trail

-Sometimes gift-giving is a risky endeavor.
+Sometimes, gift-giving is a risky endeavor.
 There’s always the possibility your judgment of sizing and style doesn’t match with the recipient.
 Luckily, returns are an option as long as you keep the receipt.
 If you don’t want the long paper printouts, ask about a digital receipt.
-Many locations of popular stores such as Gap, Nordstrom, and Sears have this option available and will email your receipt instead.

 2. Cut the Consumption

 According to the experts at Carnegie Mellon University, shopping online consumes less energy than shopping in-store approximately 80 percent of the time.
 Even though the window for ordering gifts online is closing, there’s one last opportunity.
-The fifth-annual Free Shipping Day is set for Monday, Dec.
-17, when more than 1,400 merchants will offer free shipping, discounts, and delivery by Christmas Eve.
+Participate in the annual Free Shipping Day, when thousands of merchants offer free shipping, discounts, and delivery by Christmas Eve.

 3. The Plastic Alternative

-With gift cards being the most requested holiday present again this year, a lot of PVC is going to wind up in landfills.
-However, Earthworks is doing its best to keep that from happening.
-Send them your empty plastic gift cards and they’ll make sure they get recycled.
+With gift cards being the most requested holiday present again this year, a lot of PVC will wind up in landfills.
+Look for eco-friendly businesses that recycle gift cards by accepting a spent card for recycling.

 4. Receive and Give

 Everyone knows it’s better to give than receive, especially when you don’t have to spend any money doing it.
-Since a recent CreditDonkey survey found 83 percent of respondents are okay with re-gifting, you might as well have at it.
-A re-gift means less wasted packaging, prevents a trip to the store and keeps more cash in your pocket.
+A survey found 83 percent of respondents are okay with re-gifting; you might as well have at it.
+A re-gift means less wasted packaging, prevents a trip to the store, and keeps more cash in your pocket.

 5. Recirculate